-The Pitbull Terrier is more well known than the Catahoula.
+The Pitbull Terrier is more well-known than the Catahoula.
 With that comes his unfair reputation of being vicious.
 However, a well-trained Pitbull is the complete opposite of this myth.
 This unfair reputation stems from his forced participation in blood sports.

 Thankfully, after these cruel sports were outlawed, he also became employed as a ranch hand and became the Cowboy’s favorite colleague.
-Since our love, and education, has increased and improved for this popular breed, he is also commonly used as a therapy dog simply because of his loving nature and adoration for humans.
+Since our love, and education, have increased and improved for this popular breed, he is also commonly used as a therapy dog simply because of his loving nature and adoration for humans.

-The Pitbull Terrier is described as smart, confident and good natured.
+The Pitbull Terrier is described as smart, confident, and good-natured.
 The breed makes an excellent family addition, even for those with small children, which is why he is known as the nanny dog.

 Catahoula Pitbull Mix

-The Catahoula Pitbull is a rare designer dog, and as such, there’s no breed standard.
+The Catahoula Pitbull is a designer dog, and as such, there’s no breed standard.
 This guide focuses on what you can typically expect from this mix, but it is important to understand and research each parent breed thoroughly.
 You should be prepared to expect your Catahoula Pitbull to inherit any characteristics of either parent.

 While this instinct will be somewhat diluted thanks to the Pitbull genes, this characteristic needs to be treated as though he were a pure Catahoula.
-However, once this is established, he will thoroughly adore his master and the entire family and would do anything to please you.
+However, once this is established, he will thoroughly adore his master and the entire family and do anything to please you.

 This pup has a lot of physical and mental energy that he will need to expel.
 He should be placed with an active family who can commit to a lot of interaction, playtime, and cuddles.
 Nothing would make this dog happier than having a job to do with his owner, making him an ideal ranch hand.
 Once he has burnt off his energy, he is known to enjoy calmness in the home.
 This mix will happily lay by your feet in front of the fire.

-Thanks to his Pitbull parent, he is very affectionate and will constantly crave your attention and praise.
+Thanks to his Pitbull parent, he is very affectionate and constantly craves your attention and praise.
 For this reason, he can be a very intense canine.
 If you enjoy intense dogs, then look no further than this pup.
 On the other hand, if you like your space, then you should consider another mixed breed!

 Size & Appearance

-Dependent on the size of his parents, the Catahoula Pitbull can weigh anywhere between 40 and 85 pounds.
+Dependent on the size of his parents, the Catahoula Pitbull can weigh between 40 and 85 pounds.
 He will measure between 18 and 23 inches in height.
 The Catahoula also carries the heterochromia gene, whereby his eyes are different colors, or they can even be a mixture of colors in the same eye.

 His intense energy and boisterous nature when playing outside of the home means that he can be quite forceful and strong.
 His owners need to be prepared for this.
-While he is calm and gentle with children inside of the home, small children should be supervised at all times simply because of his size.
+While he is calm and gentle with children inside the home, small children should be supervised at all times simply because of his size.